uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/introduction.rst

   format any (|memory::format_tag::any|) indicates that the actual format will be defined later.

-* Operation descriptors (one for each supported primitive) describe the most basic properties of an operation without specifying, for example, which engine will be used to compute them.
-For example, convolution descriptor describes shapes of source, destination, and weights tensors, propagation kind (forward, backward with respect to data or weights), and other implementation-independent parameters.

-* Primitive descriptors (|primitive_desc_base| is the base class and each of the supported primitives have their own version) are at an abstraction level in between operation descriptors and primitives and can be used to inspect details of a specific primitive implementation like expected memory formats via queries to implement memory format propagation (see :ref:`Memory format propagation <memory_format_propagation-label>`) without having to fully
+* Primitive descriptors (|primitive_desc_base| is the base class and each of the supported primitives have their own version) can be used to inspect details of a specific primitive implementation like expected memory formats via queries to implement memory format propagation (see :ref:`Memory format propagation <memory_format_propagation-label>`) without having to fully